NVlabs/FPSci/docs/general_config.md

 ```

 ## Click to Photon Monitoring
+These flags help control the behavior of click-to-photon monitoring in application:

 | Parameter Name     |Units                 | Description                                                                        |
 |--------------------|----------------------|------------------------------------------------------------------------------------|
 |`renderClickPhoton` |bool                  | Whether or not the click-to-photon indicator box is drawn to the screen            |